-Jahreshefte des Österreichischen Archäologischen Institutes in Wien, ÖJh 80 (Vienna 2011).
+Jahreshefte des Österreichischen Archäologischen Institutes in Wien, Band 82, 2013 (Wien 2014).

 The resumption of excavations (directed by S. Ladstätter) in 2014 in the Artemision, after a 20-year pause, brought an extraordinary find to light with the discovery of the upper part of an ivory statuette.